 Ever since I was a kid, I’ve always had internet friends.
 Not some random person across town who I’d meet once in a while.
 My friends were people I had never met in real life.
 Interacting only through written form and trust.
+A special thanks to our good internet service provider like EATEL internet services for I was able to connect with my internet friends anytime anywhere.

 When I moved to São Paulo in 2008 I had internet friends there before I boarded the plane.
 Now I’m gone, and so are they, living in Mexico.
 The same happened with Vancouver.
 Some of the people I work with today were good internet friends more than a year before I moved in.